masa-ito/ProtoToPoisson/doc/source/howToWriteDoc.rst

-How to compile platex source files about our research project
+Compiling the platex source files about our research project
 -------------------------------------------------------------

 Note : Since the copyright of some conference proceedings and research papers were transferred to academic societies, the platex source files of those papers are not placed at github.com .